-LiverSoothe™ is appropriate for the TCM conditions in which binding suppression of liver Qi results in fullness and distention in the chest, stomach discomfort, gastric upset, vomiting and/or acid regurgitation.
+LiverSoothe™ is appropriate for the TCM conditions in which liver Qi is suppressed.
 When the liver Qi is unable to course freely, heat signs develop and move upward.

 This is a modern Chinese formulation based on the classical formula Jin Ling Zi San.
 Shu Gan Wan is more focused on alleviating discomfort.